hyperledger/caliper/docs/vNext/Ethereum_Configuration.md

 # Transaction Data Gathered by the Adapter

-The previously discussed  `invokeSmartContract` and `queryState` functions return an array whose elements correspond to the result of the submitted request(s) with the type of [TxStatus](https://github.com/hyperledger/caliper/blob/main/packages/caliper-core/lib/transaction-status.js).
+The previously discussed  `sendRequests` function returns an array whose elements correspond to the result of the submitted request(s), with the type of [TxStatus](https://github.com/hyperledger/caliper/blob/main/packages/caliper-core/lib/common/core/transaction-status.js).
 The class provides some standard and platform-specific information about its corresponding transaction.

 The standard information provided by the type are the following:
-* `GetID():string` returns the transaction ID for `invokeSmartContract`, `null` for `queryState` and `querySmartContract`.
+* `GetID():string` returns the transaction ID for the request.
 * `GetStatus():string` returns the final status of the transaction, either `success` or `failed`.
 * `GetTimeCreate():number` returns the epoch when the transaction was submitted.
 * `GetTimeFinal():number` return the epoch when the transaction was finished.
+* `IsCommitted():boolean` indicates whether the transaction has been committed successfully.
 * `IsVerified():boolean` indicates whether we are sure about the final status of the transaction.
 Always true for successful transactions.
 False in all other cases.
+* `GetResult():any` returns the result of the transaction.
+Only requests with `readOnly` set to true will return the actual result of the call.
+Write operations, because they are asynchronous, will return the transaction hash.

 ## License
 The Caliper codebase is released under the [Apache 2.0 license](./LICENSE.md).
 Any documentation developed by the Caliper Project is licensed under the Creative Commons Attribution 4.0 International License.
 You may obtain a copy of the license, titled CC-BY-4.0, at http://creativecommons.org/licenses/by/4.0/.